 "You fat fuck, stay on your fuckin' side of the bed!"

 Then he unleashed the wet farts.
 I gave up and decided to sleep on the floor.
 I woke up an hour or two later and wandered into the bathroom.
+Someone pissed on the floor.
 Was it Daddy?
 Passed out Larry?
 Or one of the Disco Sisters?

 Yeah, just another day on Phish tour as I woke up on the floor of my hotel room in Charlottesville and tried to piece together the previous 24 hours.